 Think back to the last time you browsed for a podcast to listen to.
 You probably picked an interesting category and explored whatever appeared on top.
-And you probably chose a show that was fairly close to the top of the list (at least in the top 100).
+And you probably chose a show that was fairly close to the top of the list (at least in the top 100 of the Apple podcast charts).
 That’s how everyone browses, and it’s why iTunes podcast rankings are so important.

 When we talk about iTunes podcast rankings, we’re referring to the way iTunes lists you within a category or subcategory.
 It looks like this…